manteiga25/linux/Documentation/process/maintainer-tip.rst

 Changelog
 ^^^^^^^^^

-The general rules about changelogs in the process documentation, see :ref:`Documentation/process/ <submittingpatches>`, apply.
+The general rules about changelogs in the :ref:`Submitting patches guide
+<describe_changes>`, apply.

 The tip tree maintainers set value on following these rules, especially on the request to write changelogs in imperative mood and not impersonating